harlanhaskins/Personal-Site/_posts/2015-11-01-implementing-a-lisp-in-haskell.markdown

 In my
 [Programming Language Concepts](https://www.cs.rit.edu/~scj/plc_20151.html)
-class at RIT, we spent time implementing common algorithms in a LISP-y language called Impcore, made by [Norman Ramsey](http://www.cs.tufts.edu/~nr/), as a teaching tool.
+class at RIT, we spent time implementing common algorithms in a LISP-esque language called Impcore, made by [Norman Ramsey](http://www.cs.tufts.edu/~nr/), as a teaching tool.
+Impcore, though its syntax is derived from LISP, has very different semantics.

-I really appreciate LISP, and had a lot of fun looking through the Impcore source and textbooks learning the syntax and operational semantics of Impcore.
+I had a lot of fun looking through the Impcore source and textbooks learning the syntax and operational semantics of Impcore.

 So I decided to implement my own, called Letter, in a language that's very well suited to recursive data structures: Haskell.